What is the Contact Room?

 Where do I find registration for Pacific Contact 2014?

 On the BCTC website.
-Online registration will begin online November 18, 2013.
+Online registration began November 25, 2013.

 How do I pay for registration?